 If you only read one section, read this:

-Also save Alzheimer's New Jersey at 1-888-280-6055, an independent NJ-only nonprofit (alznj.org) that runs free education, support groups, and the GUIDE Model panel programming.
-NJ has a unique three-organization dementia nonprofit landscape that families routinely confuse for a single entity.
+4. Also save Alzheimer's New Jersey at 1-888-280-6055, an independent NJ-only nonprofit (alznj.org) that runs free education, support groups, and the GUIDE Model panel programming.
+It is a separate organization from the Alzheimer's Association, and families routinely confuse the two for a single entity.

-If you are a veteran's family, also call the VA Caregiver Support Line at 1-855-260-3274.
-Veterans with service-connected conditions or wartime service may qualify for VA Aid & Attendance pension (up to $2,358/month for a veteran with no dependents in 2026), Veteran Directed Care, the PCAFC caregiver stipend, or VA Hospice.
-NJ's Lyons VA Community Living Center has 250 beds, one of the largest CLCs in the entire VA system, for veterans with dementia who need facility-level care.
+6. If you are a veteran's family, also call the VA Caregiver Support Line at 1-855-260-3274.
+Veterans with service-connected conditions or wartime service may qualify for VA Aid & Attendance pension (up to $29,093 per year, the 2026 Maximum Annual Pension Rate for a veteran with no dependents who qualifies for A&A, effective December 1, 2025), Veteran Directed Care, the PCAFC caregiver stipend, or VA Hospice.
+NJ's Lyons VA Community Living Center has 250 beds, one of the largest CLCs in the entire VA system, for veterans with dementia who need facility-level care.,

 The rest of this guide is the long version.